Located in: Queen Victoria Market

 I think there’s a lot more tourists, and maybe a bit more of an Asian demographic at the market now.

-But the delis – and what they offer – has evolved over the years.
+But the environment around us has evolved over the years.

 It adds to the diversity of food offered at the market.